SoftwareAG/sagdevops-templates/templates/sag-is-stateful-cluster/README.md

 Use this template to provision and maintain Integration Server statelful cluster

+## Requirements

+### Supported Software AG releases

+* Integration Server 9.8 and higher
+* Command Central 10.2 and higher

+### Supported platforms

+All supported Windows and UNIX platforms.
+All supported Database servers.

 ### Supported use cases

 * Provisioning of new 9.8 or higher cluster environment